harpb/public-camp/README.md

 - User: We'll keep things simple and use Django's stock user: django.contrib.auth.models.User
 - Camp: This includes the very basic details of summer camp: its name, start datetime, and end datetime
-- Attendee: We keep track of camp attendees, both campers and counselors
+- Attendee: This is how we keep track of camp attendees, both campers and counselors

 ## Your mission